kz-space/zephyr/boards/espressif/esp32c6_devkitc/doc/index.rst

 Developers can either connect peripherals with jumper wires or mount ESP32-C6-DevKitC-1 on a breadboard.
 [2]_

-ESP32-C6 includes the fallowing features:
+ESP32-C6 includes the following features:

 - 32-bit core RISC-V microcontroller with a clock speed of up to 160 MHz
 - 400 KB of internal RAM